Deep Blue AS43

 - Recoat Window:Do not re-dye

-Protect skin, clothing and work surface as dye will stain
+Protect skin, clothing and work surface as dye will stain.
+Scrub with soap and water to remove.

 - SPECS:Absorption (systemic) floral dye